rewindo21/Klassiker/README.md

 <a id="hash-table"></a>
 ## Hash Table
-The Hash table data structure stores elements in key-value pairs where
+The Hash table data structure stores elements in key-value pairs where:

 - Key- unique integer that is used for indexing the values
 - Value - data that are associated with keys.